artist BIO:

 ARTIST STATEMENT:

 Thriving, surviving and/or failure to do so are common undercurrents, as well as the fluidity of time and space.
-These are themes primary in my profession as a psychotherapist and social worker, and difficult or limiting to convey as a poet, but freeing to explore in visual form.
+These are all themes primary in my profession as a psychotherapist and social worker, and difficult or limiting to convey as a poet, but freeing to explore in visual form.

-I work intuitively and without set intention, using movement as a vehicle.
 I presently achieve this with acrylic paint and associated mediums, sometimes incorporating charcoal, ink, oil and wax.
 I manipulate materials with steel, cloth, knives, hard plastics, wood, and physical force -- rarely using traditional tools like paintbrushes.
+As a performance artist, I strive to create conceptual experiences that encourage new ways of thinking about social problems we face as an invitation for change.